smwesten-usgs/prism_downloader/README.md

 # prism_downloader
 [WIP] Python package to download daily PRISM files, stack them on a monthly or annual basis, and subset spatially if desired.

-A simple, explicit, and robust toolchain for downloading daily PRISM climate grids (via the PRISM time-series web service), optionally subsetting them to a bounding box, and assembling single-variable monthly or annual CF-compliant NetCDF files.
+A script for downloading daily PRISM climate grids (via the PRISM time-series web service), optionally subsetting them to a bounding box, and assembling single-variable monthly or annual CF-compliant NetCDF files.
 This project is intentionally minimal: one variable per run, clear directory structure, resumable downloads.

 ## Goals of this package